robjohnnoble/demonanalysis/README.md

 output_dir_plots <- paste0("plots/", subfolder_name) # folder to receive image files
 output_dir_data <- paste0("data/", subfolder_name) # folder containing data files
 ```

-### Create plots for a single simulation

-To plot charts of variant allele frequencies and genotype sizes use `plot_all_images`.
-For normal tissue, you should specify a value for `max_allele_count` so that the axes are appropriately scaled.

-To plot Muller plots and grids use `plot_all_images`.

 ### Create plots for a batch of simulations